Portfolio requirements

 Submission

-Your submission must be submitted online as one single PDF file.
-Please label your PDF as Lastname,Firstname, Portfolio.
-Email your electronic portfolio to: design@algonquincollege.com in a single PDF document.
-Include your name, email address, telephone number, and student number.
-If your PDF file is larger than 10MB, please use a cloud service such as Google Drive or iCloud or Dropbox to send us a link to the file.
-Note that submissions that are not set up in this format will not be considered.
+To ensure that your portfolio is considered for admission to the Graphic Design Program, please follow these guidelines carefully.
+Your submission must be a single PDF file, labeled as "Lastname,Firstname,Portfolio".
+This file should be emailed to design@algonquincollege.com.
+It must include your name, email address, telephone number, and student number.
+If your PDF file exceeds 10MB, please use a cloud service such as Google Drive, iCloud, or Dropbox to send us a link to the file.
+Please note that submissions that do not adhere to this format will not be considered.

 Portfolio submissions will be accepted until the program is full.
-The earlier you submit your portfolio and confirm your acceptance, the better your chance of securing a spot in the program as it fills up quickly.
+We encourage you to submit your portfolio and confirm your acceptance as early as possible, as the program fills up quickly.
+The earlier you submit, the better your chances of securing a spot in the program.

 Questions or concerns